Small Business Loans

 1. Your business is relatively new

-This is one of the main reasons why most new businesses and start-ups fail to secure a loan for their business.
+This is one of the main reasons why most new companies and start-ups fail to secure a funds for their business.
 Most lenders require you to be in business for a minimum of 6 months with a steady turnover.
-Since the loans are mostly unsecured, the risk is considerably higher for the lender if your business is not stable.
+Since the funds are mostly unsecured, the risk is considerably higher for the lender if your business is not stable.

 Tip: There is nothing much you can do here other than wait for your business to meet the minimum threshold criteria.
 Alternately, if you are desperate for funds to get your business going, look for smaller amounts from family and well-wishers to invest in your company instead.

 2. Your business is not registered in Australia

 Most lenders require your business to be registered in Australia with a valid ABN/ACN.
 This is one of the minimum criteria for your loan application to be considered.

 Tip: If you are looking for a business loan, then ensure that your business has an active ABN for over 6 months.
 If not, you might have to wait till you satisfy this criterion.

 A relatively poor credit score can be a key reason why your business loan gets rejected.
 Different lenders have varying appetite for risk and hence this could vary from lender to lender.